hrgdavor/jscadui/README.md

-# work in progress
+# usable bits

-Most of the things are work in progres but some parts are pretty ready to be used
+Most of the things are work in progres, but some parts are pretty ready to be used

 - [packages/html-gizmo](./packages/html-gizmo) - a gizmo to display current camera direction

-# jscadui
+# About jscadui

 A jscad UI playground developed here and meant to be later contributed into jscad.
 This way this is not limited by jscad release cycle.
  - support Three.js Babylon.js regl